 Steps to Health Challenge

-Steps to Health Challenge 2024
+Steps to Health Challenge 2025

-Challenge Dates: 13th May to 16th June 2024
+Challenge Dates: 12 May to 15 June 2025

 What is Steps to Health

 Steps to health is a five week walking challenge that supports staff in the HSE and other health care organisations to get more active and to increase their physical activity levels.
 The aim is to get you walking and counting your steps daily and connecting with your work colleagues in a fun way whilst improving your health and wellbeing.
+Our new Every Move Counts National Physical Activity Guidelines have shown us that we need to move more everyday and adults need to get at least 2 hours and 30 minutes of moderate activity per week for health benefits.

 How does Steps work?

-• Download a poster to advertise the challenge
+- Download a poster to advertise the challenge

-• Set up a team of 2-10 people
+- Set up a team of 2-10 people

-• Nominate a coordinator who will look after your team
+- Nominate a coordinator who will look after your team

-• Download participant and coordinator guides here
+- Download participant and coordinator guides here

-• Get active daily by stepping or moving with your teammates.
+- Get active daily by stepping or moving with your teammates.
 Every Move Counts!

-• Record your teams total weekly steps for the 5 weeks
+- Record your teams total weekly steps for the 5 weeks

-• Keep active and walking after the challenge!
+- Keep active and walking after the challenge!

 Most of us walk between 3,000 to 5,000 steps a day.
 We challenge you to make up the extra steps so that you reach the goal of 10,000 steps a day.
+If you already walk 10,000 try and get as many steps as possible in during your day

 It might take longer for those who are inactive at present.
 You can break up the steps into ten minute walks at a time and still get the health benefits.

-Sitting at your desk all day is known to increase our risk of ill health – so remember to take breaks every hour and to try and get a walk or stretch in at lunchtime.
+Sitting at your desk or anywhere all day is known to increase our risk of ill health – so remember to take breaks every hour and to try and get a walk or stretch in at lunchtime.
 Every Move Counts so try and limit your sedentary time and replace it with any type of activity.
 Any is better than none.

 Steps to Health for Wheelchair Users